 Even if you were a good swimmer in high school- it may have been some years since you have swum regularly and competitively, there will be improvements in your technique that can be made.

 Why should I learn swim drills for triathletes?

-Remember also that Olympic swimmers do swim drills almost every training session- and they already know how to swim well- so there is NO shame in doing drills.
+Remember also that Olympic swimmers and pro-triathletes do swim drills almost every training session- and they already know how to swim well- so there is NO shame in doing drills.
+They get you FAST.

 In fact, doing swim drills is the smart thing to do- and will get you quicker gains in much less time!

 Swim drills for triathletes will help you lay down good muscle memory, improve your technique and swim efficiency by breaking down each aspect of the stroke, so you do not waste energy.

 This is the fastest way to improve your times and your efficiency.
 It will also help prevent injury.

 Remember in the triathlon swim- you have to conserve enough energy for bike and run afterwards.

 Ensuring that you do not waste your energy or raise your heart rate by thrashing about excessively is crucial.